Opinion | To prevent the next pandemic, we must find the source of covid-19. China’s stonewalling is unacceptable.

 Wuhan is a major biological research center.
 The president of the EcoHealth Alliance, zoologist and parasitologist Peter Daszak, worked closely with bat coronavirus expert Shi Zhengli of the WIV.
 Their research pursued how bat coronaviruses might emerge from nature and become a danger to humans.
 Over time, their experiments became increasingly proactive, genetically modifying viruses to see what caused greater infectivity and transmissibility from bats to humans.

-Details of this research is described in grant proposals by EcoHealth Alliance to the NIH, recently made public by the Intercept after a Freedom of Information Act lawsuit.
+Details of this research are described in grant proposals by EcoHealth Alliance to the NIH, recently made public by the Intercept after a Freedom of Information Act lawsuit.
 The grants were funded over several years.
 The researchers were using another bat coronavirus, known as WIV1, which is related to the virus that caused the SARS epidemic of 2002-2004.
 They genetically manipulated it by installing spike proteins from three other related viruses, thereby creating three novel coronaviruses.
 These three could not have triggered the pandemic if they somehow escaped from the lab or infected a researcher, but they show that “gain of function” experiments — making organisms more infective — were ongoing in Wuhan.
 The chimeric viruses were then tested on mice with respiratory cells genetically altered to resemble those in human lungs.
 The NIH decided the experiments did not fall under U.S. restrictions on gain-of-function research, a decision that has drawn criticism that NIH oversight was lax.

 In 2018, Mr. Daszak sought federal funding for even riskier gain-of-function research.
 He made a startling proposal to the Defense Advanced Research Projects Agency (DARPA), titled “Project DEFUSE,” which was recently disclosed by the research group DRASTIC, probing the laboratory leak hypothesis.
 Mr. Daszak proposed to identify and “defuse” emerging dangers in bat coronaviruses.
 One lab experiment he suggested would engineer a furin cleavage site onto the backbone of a coronavirus.
 This would enhance the virus to better infect human cells in the same way as the pandemic strain did.
 The WIV was a partner in the proposal, along with a lab at the University of North Carolina and others.

 DARPA rejected Mr. Daszak’s proposal, saying it included potential gain-of-function research.
 Did the WIV go ahead with any such research on its own?
 Could it have replicated Mr. Daszak’s proposal?
-The answer isn’t known, but the WIV had years of experience working with Dr. Daszak and others.
+The answer isn’t known, but the WIV had years of experience working with Mr. Daszak and others.
 The WIV has never disclosed the full extent of its research.
 In September 2019, it took offline major databases of its virus samples, and never brought them back.

 Is this how the virus appeared in Wuhan?
 Was there a laboratory accident or leak of some kind at the WIV?
 China has denied it.
 Mr. Daszak did not respond to our questions.
 He has been a vigorous advocate of the zoonotic spillover hypothesis, and has criticized those who raise the possibility of a laboratory leak.
 He organized a letter by 27 scientists to the Lancet, a British medical journal, in February 2020, insisting that scientists “overwhelmingly conclude that this coronavirus originated in wildlife.”